Ravinder210/Flickd-Hackathon/README.md

 The final architecture evolved significantly from a simple visual search to a sophisticated, production-grade system that leverages multiple specialized AI models to overcome real-world challenges like irrelevant video frames and visual ambiguity in large product catalogs.

-Live Demo
-[Link to your 5-minute Loom video demo here]

 Final Architecture Overview
 Our final system is a three-script workflow designed for maximum accuracy and modularity.
 Each script performs a distinct, specialized task, feeding its output to the next stage.